shic/blog/_posts/2016-04-19-React-boilerplate.markdown

 https://www.youtube.com/watch?time_continue=805&v=bIK2NwoK9xk

-## Reselect
+# Reselect

 Reselect is a library used for slicing your redux state and providing only the relevant sub-tree to a react component.

+Selectors can compute derived data, allowing Redux to store the minimal possible state.

 It has three key features:

 1. Computational power